fonnesbeck/bayes_course_dec_2023/README.md

 ***
 The repository for this tutorial contains a file called `environment.yml` that includes a list of all the packages used for the tutorial.
 If you run:

-    conda env create
+    mamba env create

-from the main tutorial directory, it will create the environment for you and install all of the packages listed.
+from the main tutorial directory (if you installed Anaconda instead of Miniforge, use `conda` instead of `mamba`), it will create the environment for you and install all of the packages listed.
 This environment can be enabled using:

-    conda activate bayes_course
+    mamba activate bayes_course  # Can also use "conda activate bayes_course"

 Then, you can start **JupyterLab** to access the materials: